Menna-Sammir/IDOC/README.md

 python3 app.py

 ```

-# Usage
+## Usage

-Search for Doctors:
+1. Navigate to the live application at [IDOC Deployment](https://idoc-89560fa1.koyeb.app/).
+2. Register for a new account or log in if you already have one.

-Use the search functionality to find doctors based on specialization, location, and availability.
+3. Use the dashboard to book, view, and manage appointments with doctors and clinics.
-Book appointments directly through the platform.

-Clinic Dashboard:

-Clinics can view and manage their appointments.
-Real-time notifications for new appointments.